elIdrissiYounes/car-sharing/README.md

 Car Sharing
 ======
 Application for Car Sharing proposals.
+(Spring Boot)

 ## Administrator
 - The administrator can create parent accounts, groups and excursions.